ED&F executive takes reins at Mexican sugar mill

-NEW YORK/MEXICO CITY (Reuters) - Grupo Saenz has installed a top executive from its shareholder ED&F Man, as the London-based sugar trader seeks to revamp one of Mexico’s largest sugar mills amid weak prices and concerns about demand.
+NEW YORK/MEXICO CITY, Jan 6 (Reuters) - Grupo Saenz has installed a top executive from its shareholder ED&F Man, as the London-based sugar trader seeks to revamp one of Mexico’s largest sugar mills amid weak prices and concerns about demand.

 Max Bonzo has been named Chief Executive Officer at Grupo Saenz, following the retirement in November of Aaron Saenz, who is a member of the Saenz family that owns a 51-percent stake.
 ED&F has owned the remaining 49-percent share since 2007.